SathyaBhat/sathyasays.com/content/posts/2018-05-22-convert-newsletters-to-rss-feeds-with-kill-the-newsletter.md

   - RSS

 ---
 Long time, no write!
-Newsletters have become all the rage these days and I guess for good reason &#8211;  they&#8217;re curated, come in (usually) once a week and typically offer a respite from the deluge of news that comes in why typical RSS Feeds or via Twitter.
+Newsletters have become all the rage these days and I guess for good reason &#8211;  they're curated, come in (usually) once a week and typically offer a respite from the deluge of news that comes in why typical RSS Feeds or via Twitter.
 Naturally I subscribed to few initially and then the list of newsletters increased &#8211; and now I am stuck with a newsletter bomb in my Inbox

 <!--more--><figure id="attachment_1593" aria-describedby="caption-attachment-1593" style="width: 346px" class="wp-caption aligncenter">